-In 2013, consultant Wardell Armstrong International (WAI) estimated total resources (indicated and inferred) containing 614 kt of copper, suggesting a potential mine life of well over 20 years from some 230 kt of recoverable copper.
+In 2013, consultant Wardell Armstrong International (WAI) estimated total resources (Indicated and Inferred) containing 614 kt of copper, suggesting a potential mine life of well over 20 years from some 230 kt of recoverable copper.

-Figure 6 summarises the 2013 resource estimate.
+The following table summarises the 2013 resource estimate.